leo-brewin/adm-bssn-numerical/README.md

 ## Uninstall

-The hybrid latex tools can be uninstalled by deleting the directory `$HOME/local/hybrid-latex/` (or the approrpriate directory if you chose a non-default installation).
+To remove all of the files installed __outside__ of this repo, run

+    $ UNINSTALL.sh

+However, if you chose to install the files in a location other than the default (`$HOME/local/adm-bssn/bin/`) you should run

+    $ UNINSTALL.sh /full/path/to/dir/

 ## Tinkering with the codes